Doppelgänger (2023 film)

 Doppelgänger (also known as Doppelgänger.
 The Double; Doppelgänger.
 Sobowtór) is a 2023 Polish drama film directed by Jan Holoubek.
-It premiered at the Gdynia Film Festival on 18 September 2023 and was released theatrically in Poland on 29 September 2023.
+It premiered at the Polish Film Festival on 18 September 2023 and was released theatrically in Poland on 29 September 2023.

 Premise

-The film centers on the lives of two men living on opposite sides of the Iron Curtain of the Cold war in the 1970s.
+The film centers on the lives of two men living on opposite sides of the Iron Curtain of the Cold War in the 1970s.
 Jan Bitner is a Pole from Gdańsk who participates in the fight for a free Poland, while Hans Steiner lives a quiet life in Strasbourg.
 Although they lead seemingly different lives, there is one detail that links them.